-2. REQUEST TO AMEND NOTICE OF APPEAL
+5. REQUEST TO AMEND NOTICE OF APPEAL

-Section 209 of The Cities Act provides for an appellant to make formal application to the Board of Revision to amend the Notice of Appeal.
-Any panel of the board can hear the request for leave to amend the notice of appeal prior to the scheduled hearing date.
-Both parties to the appeal should be advised of the application and invited to attend before the panel at a specified time.
-Both parties will have an opportunity to make verbal presentations to the board only on the application to amend the Notice of Appeal.
+Section 209 of The Cities Act provides for an appellant to make formal application (Appendix C - Order Amending Notice of Appeal) to the Board of Revision to amend the Notice of Appeal.
+Any Panel of the Board can hear the request for leave to amend the Notice of Appeal prior to the scheduled hearing date.
+Both parties to the appeal should be advised of the application and invited to attend before the Panel at a specified time.
+Both parties will have an opportunity to make verbal presentations to the Board only on the application to amend the Notice of Appeal.

-Once the application is heard, the panel may issue an order in writing in accordance with Section 209 of The Cities Act.
-Such order may be made subject to any terms and conditions that the panel considers appropriate.
-The panel hearing the application to amend the notice of appeal need not be the same panel hearing the appeal.
+Once the application is heard, the Panel may issue an Order in writing in accordance with Section 209 of The Cities Act.
+Such Order may be made subject to any terms and conditions that the Panel considers appropriate.
+The Panel hearing the application to amend the Notice of Appeal need not be the same Panel hearing the appeal.

-If a request for amended grounds occurs at the time of the hearing the board must decide on whether to accept the amended grounds or not.
-This decision of the board should be captured in the panel's record of decision under "preliminary issues."
+If a request for amended grounds occurs at the time of the hearing the Board must decide on whether to accept the amended grounds or not.
+This decision of the Board should be captured in the Panel's Record of Decision under "Preliminary Issues."

-3. PRE-HEARING CONFERENCE
+6. PRE-HEARING CONFERENCE